Prospective car buyer takes Toyota out for test drive — and never comes back

 The man, who was not immediately identified, had not been arrested by Wednesday afternoon, a police spokeswoman said.

-As a result of this 24-hour-plus theft, Valdovinos said all test drives from now on will have to have a dealership employee riding shotgun.
+As a result of the 24-hour-plus theft, Valdovinos said, all test drives from now on will have an employee riding shotgun.